wslh-bio/miscellaneous_scripts/gmount/README.md

 2. For each configured mount point:
    - It checks if the mount already exists
    - Creates the local directory structure or symlink as needed
-   - Uses `gio mount` to connect to the remote SMB share
+   - Uses `gio mount` to connect to remote SMB shares
+   - Uses `rclone` for connecting to S3 buckets
-   - Handles authentication via password prompt
+   - Handles authentication via password prompt (or exported environment vars in case of rclone)
-   - Creates symbolic links to the actual GVFS mount points
+   - Creates symbolic links to the GVFS mount points under `/run/user/$UID/gvfs`

-## Classes and Components

-- **PassManager**: Handles user authentication credentials
-- **MountManager**: Main class for handling mount operations
-- **Logging Functions**: Color-coded terminal output for various message types

 ## Error Handling